mrichar1/thatremindsme/_posts/2016-12-09-Making a Woolly Board.md

 4. Insert the lower arm bars into the sleeves, and tie to the uprights at an appropriate point.
 [![Lower arm bar]({{ site.BASE_PATH }}/assets/media/images/2016/12/woolly_board_lower_arm-300x200.jpg)]({{ site.BASE_PATH }}/assets/media/images/2016/12/woolly_board_lower_arm.jpg)
 5. Pull the jumper body back down, pick up the frame by the uprights and pin to the holes on the base.
-6. Insert the tension bolts into the lower arm bars, with a washer sitting on top of the bar, and a nut above (to stop the bar falling out).
-7. Push the lower arm bars down to tension the sleeves.
-The washer should jam on the thread, stopping the bar from springing back up.
+6. Push the lower arm bars down to tension the sleeves.
+Slot the bolt into the notch on the upper arm bar, and let the washer fall down onto the top of the lower arm bar.
+The washer should jam on the thread, stopping the lower bar from springing back up from the sleeve tension.
 [![Tension Bolt]({{ site.BASE_PATH }}/assets/media/images/2016/12/woolly_board_tension-300x200.jpg)]({{ site.BASE_PATH }}/assets/media/images/2016/12/woolly_board_tension.jpg)
-8. Thread the thin rod through the lower holes just below the body cuff, and pin or tie the cuff to the bar to achieve appropriate tension.
+7. Thread the thin rod through the lower holes on the uprights just below the body cuff, and pin or tie the cuff to the bar to achieve appropriate tension.
-9. To release the lower arm bars, simply pull down on the bar and slide up the washer to release.
+8. To release the lower arm bars, simply pull down on the bar and slide up the washer to release.

 This first attempt came out a bit rough and ready, and if I was making another one I'd take more care about lining up the holes, drilling the correct number, and generally polishing it up a bit.
 (Those with keen eyes will notice I drilled 11 holes in one upright!).
 You might also need to play about with the exact positioning of the tension bolt holes and notches, depending on the exact angle you drill at.
 However, the design is fully functional, and I look forward to blocking my next sweater on it!